ihmeuw/vivarium_research/docs/source/gbd2017_models/causes/neoplasms/stomach_cancer/cancer_model.rst

 1. This model will assume the existence of a "recovered" cause model state in an attempt to be consistent with the GBD assumption that no morbidity due to stomach cancer occurs more than ten years past incidence of the *clinical* phase of stomach cancer.
 The assumption also asserts that there is no recurrance of stomach cancer.

-2. This model assumes that the GBD incidence rate corresponds to the incidence of asymptomatic stomach cancer rather than *clinically detected* stomach cancer arising from symptomatic presentation at the doctor's office, which is a mix of pre-clinical (detection of pre-clinical stomach cancer from other non-stomach cancer related reasons) and clinical detections.
+2. This model assumes that the GBD incidence rate corresponds to the incidence of all pre-clinical asymptomatic stomach cancer rather than symptomatic clinical stomach cancer arising from symptomatic presentation at the doctor's office.
 This assumption has a few notable downstream limitations, including:

 	- simulation incidence of *clinical* stomach cancer will lag slightly behind forecasted incidence of stomach cancer due to the mean sojourn time period delay
   - assume a short mean sojourn time